Superconducting tunnel junction: Device fabrication

 The device is typically fabricated by first depositing a thin film of a superconducting metal such as aluminum on an insulating substrate such as silicon.
 The deposition is performed inside a vacuum chamber.
-Oxygen gas is then introduced into the chamber, resulting in the formation of an insulating layer of aluminum oxide (Al$_{2}$O$_{3}$) with a typical thickness of several nanometers.
+Oxygen gas is then introduced into the chamber, resulting in the formation of an insulating layer of aluminum oxide (Al$_{2}$O$_{3}$) with a typical thickness of several nanometres.
 After the vacuum is restored, an overlapping layer of superconducting metal is deposited, completing the STJ.
 To create a well-defined overlap region, a procedure known as the Niemeyer-Dolan technique is commonly used.
 This technique uses a suspended bridge of resist with a double-angle deposition to define the junction.

-Aluminum is widely used for making superconducting tunnel junctions because of its unique ability to form a very thin (2-3 nm) insulating oxide layer with no defects that short-circuit the insulating layer.
-The superconducting critical temperature of aluminum is approximately 1.2 kelvin (K).
-For many applications, it is convenient to have a device that is superconducting at a higher temperature, in particular at a temperature above the boiling point of liquid helium, which is 4.2 K at atmospheric pressure.
+Aluminum is widely used for making superconducting tunnel junctions because of its unique ability to form a very thin (2–3 nm) insulating oxide layer with no defects that short-circuit the insulating layer.
+The superconducting critical temperature of aluminum is approximately 1.2 K. For many applications, it is convenient to have a device that is superconducting at a higher temperature, in particular at a temperature above the boiling point of liquid helium, which is 4.2 K at atmospheric pressure.
 One approach to achieving this is to use niobium, which has a superconducting critical temperature in bulk form of 9.3 K. Niobium, however, does not form an oxide that is suitable for making tunnel junctions.
 To form an insulating oxide, the first layer of niobium can be coated with a very thin layer (approximately 5 nm) of aluminum, which is then oxidized to form a high quality aluminum oxide tunnel barrier before the final layer of niobium is deposited.
 The thin aluminum layer is proximitized by the thicker niobium, and the resulting device has a superconducting critical temperature above 4.2 K. Early work used lead-lead oxide-lead tunnel junctions.
 Lead has a superconducting critical temperature of 7.2 K in bulk form, but lead oxide tends to develop defects (sometimes called pinhole defects) that short-circuit the tunnel barrier when the device is thermally cycled between cryogenic temperatures and room temperature, so lead is no longer widely used to make STJs.